Back to Blog

 Importance of Lowering Operating Ratio

-In other words, if a railway’s operating ratio is 60—the common level most railways implementing PSR aim to achieve—the company would make 40 cents for every 60 cents spent.
+In other words, if a railway’s OR is 60—the common level most railways implementing PSR aim to achieve—the company would make 40 cents for every 60 cents spent.
 A variety of strategies can decrease OR like decreasing the workforce costs, removing older trains or railcars from the fleet, and implementing newer more efficient equipment and technology, as mentioned above.
 PSR is the most popular and lucrative means of decreasing OR.

 However, this focus on OR may have certain drawbacks because the priority is placed on short term gains.
 As a result, these railroads tend to focus on traffic that fits this model and do not seek shippers who are not a good fit.